russelljjarvis/ScienceAccessibility/README.md

 https://github.com/russelljjarvis/SReadability/blob/dev/Dockerfile#L34-L111

 Instructions for running code on your end.
-In the terminal navigate to to the Sreadability directory.
+In the terminal navigate to to the WCP directory.
 Type

 ```git pull origin master``` and enter GH credentials.